michael105/minilib/doc/minilib.md

               % : matches like a '+', and fills in argument 3,
-              the regex_match struct, when the pointer is non null.
+              the text_match struct, when the pointer is non null.
               The matching is 'nongreedy'.